CanonicalLtd/maas-docs/en/manage-ha.md

 However, the `bind9` DNS service will refuse to start because both bind9 and MAAS define some of the same options in their respective configuration files.
-Options from the bind9 side will need to therefore be migrated to the MAAS side.
-Do this with the following commands:
+Options from the bind9 side will need to therefore be migrated to the MAAS
+side:

 ```bash
 sudo maas-region edit_named_options --migrate-conflicting-options
 sudo systemctl restart bind9
 ```

-Region controller HA is now complete.
-The API and the web UI will show a second fully functional region controller.
+The setup of region controller HA is now complete.

 ### Load balancing between regions (optional)